KeremArslan1/Lugat-it-BGY/README.md

 This project is licensed under the terms of the GNU General Public License v3.0 license.

-Hello everyone, I am here to announce that I am making a only-python program that can translate "Lugat-it BGY" words to Turkish.
+Hello everyone, I am here to announce that I am making am only-python program that can translate "Lugat-it BGY" words to Turkish.
 This alghoritm is created by mahiroztekin.
 He created this because of the Restrictions that Facebook has.
 This is the first version of this program and I will add new features to this program.

 **Some of my milestones on this project:**